NWChemEx/TensorWrapper/docs/source/developer/design/symmetry.rst

    The major classes involved in the symmetry component.

 :numref:`fig_symmetry` shows the classes primarily responsible for defining the symmetry component.
-Ultimately the user assembles a ``Symmetry`` object, which describes all of the tensor's overall symmetries.
-It is the ``Symmetry`` object which is used by the rest of TensorWrapper.
-The remaining classes of the ``Symmetry`` class hierarchy exist primarily to help the user create the ``Symmetry`` object in a straightforward manner.
+Ultimately the user assembles a ``Group`` object, which describes all of the tensor's overall symmetries.
+It is the ``Group`` object which is used by the rest of TensorWrapper.
+The remaining classes of the ``Group`` class hierarchy exist primarily to help the user create the ``Group`` object in a straightforward manner.

 - ``TotallySymmetric`` allows a user to declare a tensor as totally symmetric simply by providing the rank of the tensor.